-We’re on a mission to guide young people off the grid and into their hearts.
+We’re on a mission to guide young people off the grid & into their hearts.

 Learn more about Taproot here.